rockroman/CI_PP1_SO/README.md

 ![About us](docs/features/about-us-section.png) ![About us](docs/features/about-us2-section.png)

 ### Contact us
--User can contact the company in various ways when redirected to this section ,which consist of a contact form with embeded Google map of a company location and 3 info boxes . address-box phone number-box and Email-box.
+- User can contact the company in various ways when redirected to this section ,which consist of a contact form with embeded Google map of a company location and 3 info boxes . address-box phone number-box and Email-box.
 - all elements are displayed using Css-grid.